sapmentors/cds-scp-api/README.md

 	  })
   }
   ```
-CDS-SCP-API implementation uses relative URLs and authorization is configured in the SAP Cloud Platform and handled by the CDS-SCP-API implementation.
+CDS-SCP-API implementation uses relative URLs, and authorization is configured in the SAP Cloud Platform and handled by the CDS-SCP-API implementation.

 ### Post requests
   ```javascript